FFxiv 30 Day

 3. There are no length or skill requirements (short & sweet is fine!).

-Unlike previous years, entries will be accepted from any and all online writing platforms - not just tumblr.
+Entries will be accepted from any and all online writing platforms - including tumblr, AO3, twitter, Google Docs (set to "anyone with link can view"), and more.
 Submitting a link to your post each day ensures that I can find it and count it toward the final participation numbers at the end of the challenge.
 Please submit a link for each individual entry that you write each day, even if you don't want it to be counted toward the participation prize (the form will give you the option to opt-out of prizes if you want).
 Knowing that every entry has been counted and that I can find them all is important to me.
 It makes me happy! :)

 About the Deadlines